Wallyball: Out of bounds

 During the serve the ball can hit one side wall on either side of the net.
 It cannot hit the back wall or two walls.
 The ball also cannot hit the ceiling when it crosses the net.
 The same is true during the volley.
 The ball can hit any number of walls, including the back wall and ceiling during the course of your three hits on your side.
 Once the ball is crossing the net though, it must comply with the one wall, no ceiling requirement, or it is considered out of bounds.
-If you have hit a wall on your side, the ball cannot hit another after going over the net.
-Although, there are many groups of players who choose to include a two wall and back wall hit as legal hits even after going over the net.
+If the players hit a wall on their side, the ball cannot hit another after going over the net, although there are many groups of players who choose to include a two wall and back wall hit as legal hits even after going over the net.
 While not part of the official rules, many feel it adds a chaotic and fun addition to the game.